NikolaCop/student-workbook/src/reflections/wk10/day01.md

 What are the Value-type data types?
 What differences do you notice from JavaScript?
 ``
 bool, byte, char, decimal, double, enum, float, int, long, sbyte, short, struct, uint, ulong, ushort.
+I noticed that there is no 'let', or 'var'.
 ``

 In your own words how do Reference types get stored in memory?
 How does this differ from Value types?
 ``
+Reference Types store data in its memory using a numerical value.
+It then directly references the numerical value to gather the data.
 ``